jewettaij/superpose3d_cpp/README.md

 // Allocate space for X and x, and load their coordinates (omitted)
 // ...

+// Create an instance of the "Superpose3D" class.

 Superpose3D<double, double const* const*, double const*> superposer(N, w);

+// This will allocate memory to store temporary arrays used later.
+// Once created, it can be used multiple times on different point clouds of the
+// same size (without incurring the cost of memory allocation on the heap).
 // Notes:
 // -"N" is the number of points in either point cloud.
-// -"double const* const*" is the type of array for storing coordinates
+// -"double const* const*" is the type of array for storing coordinates in this
-//   in this example (however you can use vectors or fixed sized arrays).
+//   example.
+However you can use vectors or fixed sized arrays.
+For example:
+//  Superpose3D<double, vector<vector<double>>, vector<double>> superposer(N,w);
 // -"double const*" is the type of array for storing the weights in this
 //   example.
 If you are content to assign equal weight to each point, you
-//    can omit the 3rd template argument and also omit "w" from the constructor:
+//   can omit the 3rd template argument and also omit "w" from the constructor.
+//   (Most users will use it this way.)
+In that case instantiate it this way:
 //  Superpose3D<double, double const* const*> superposer(N);

 // Calculate the optimal supperposition between the two point clouds (X and x)